Political discussion in non-political online communities is more likely to see policy opinion expression

 This work was published in New Media & Society: Fan, Y., Hill, B. M., & Moy, P. (2026).
 “Unintended politics: Opinion expression and incivility in incidental political discussion.”
 New Media & Society.

-Note: This work started as my (Yibin Fan) master thesis work at Univeristy of Washington.
+The work began as my master’s thesis at the University of Washington.
 Thanks to the committee: Benjamin Mako Hill, Patricia Moy, and Yuan Hsiao.

 Discover more from Community Data Science Collective